-Prolific as they are driven, to date, IWTDI have released 3 full length albums (2007's S/T, 2009's Horror Vacui, 2011's Preludes), 2 EP's (2008's Done Waiting, 2009's The Beached Margin - collected on a limited edition 12") and a 7" single (2010's Get Big), which includes a towering cover of their favorite song from the 1980's: "In A Big Country" by Big Country.
+Prolific as they are driven, to date, IWTDI have released 3 full length albums (2007's S/T, 2009's Horror Vacui, 2011's Preludes, 2012's Vexations), 3 EP's (2008's Done Waiting, 2009's The Beached Margin - collected on a limited edition 12", 2013's Blood On The Beach) a 7" single (2010's Get Big), which includes a towering cover of their favorite song from the 1980's: "In A Big Country" by Big Country, and a handful of singles (including most recently, 2015's "Yours Truly").
 Immediately following the release of Preludes in April 2011, IWTDI migrated to Minneapolis, MN to record Vexations at the legendary Flowers Studio with producers Joshua Cain (from Motion City Soundtrack.
 Credits include: Metro Station, Sing It Loud) & Ed Ackerson (from Polara.
 Credits include The Jayhawks, The Replacements).
-Vexations, 12 brooding yet beautiful compositions, is new territory for the group- a pseudo-concept album loosely based around Stephen King's Dark Tower series.
-The band is calling it their best work to date, with lyricists Booker and Hirsh tapping King's epic adventure for inspiration and context and using it to convey stories and emotions relative to their own lives.
+Vexations, 12 brooding yet beautiful compositions, was new territory for the group- a pseudo-concept album loosely based around Stephen King's Dark Tower series.
+The band considers it their best full-length to date, with lyricists Booker and Hirsh tapping King's epic adventure for inspiration and context and using it to convey stories and emotions relative to their own lives.
 The music twists and turns in new directions as well- the band fully harnessing their moodier, gothic tendencies and even winking at unexpected inspirations such as Cocteau Twins and Brian Eno -but never abandoning their previous pop sensibilities.

-With a handful of national and regional tours under their belts, IWTDI show no signs of letting up anytime soon.
-Having shared the stage with Motion City Soundtrack on multiple occasions, as well as other highlights such as playing the grand opening of the Raleigh Amphitheater with The Connells in front of 4,000+ attendees, performing as the main support for Joan Jett in 2009 in front of 15,000+, and shows with some of their biggest influences- Superchunk, The Get Up Kids, Cursive, Thursday, Conor Oberst, Polvo, Billy Bragg - I Was Totally Destroying It have become a seasoned, pitch-perfect live act.
+With a handful of national and regional tours under their belts, although IWTDI have slowed down the pace a bit in recent years, they are no strangers to the road.
+Having shared the stage with Motion City Soundtrack on multiple occasions, as well as other highlights such as playing the grand opening of the Raleigh Amphitheater with The Connells in front of 4,000+ attendees, performing as the main support for Joan Jett in 2009 in front of 15,000+, and shows with some of their biggest influences- Superchunk, The Posies, The Get Up Kids, Cursive, Thursday, Conor Oberst, Polvo, Billy Bragg, Modern English, The English Beat, Third Eye Blind - I Was Totally Destroying It have become a seasoned, pitch-perfect live act.
 They hope to see you in your town soon.